 Another exception to the ordinary regime is provided in relation to companies that benefited from a leniency programme, which are generally jointly and severally liable towards their direct or indirect purchasers or suppliers.
-However, said companies may be held liable vis-à-vis other damaged parties where full compensation for their damages cannot be obtained from the other businesses involved in the same infringement of competition law.
+However, those companies may be held liable with regard to other damaged parties where full compensation for their damages cannot be obtained from the other businesses involved in the same infringement of competition law.